hungcq/knowledge-repo/wip/the-molecule-of-more.md

 - When expected reward fails to materialize, dopamine firing rate drops to zero (compare to normal of 5 times/s)
 - -> Dopamine shutdown creates feeling of resentful & deprived
 - -> Drug abuser will continue to use to get a relief from the low when diminishing stimulation set in
+- Impulsive behavior: occur when too much value is placed on immediate pleasure, not on long term consequences
+- -> Desire dopa overpowers rational parts of the brain
+- Side effect of dopa boosting drug (effect possibly depends on genetic vulnerability):
+  - Boost impulsive behavior (eg risk taking)
+  - Expect to win bigger
+  - Hypersexuality (high sexual urges)
+#### Additional info:
+- Imagination of future possibilities tend to be idealized
+- Buyer's remorse:
+  - Cause: failure of the H&N experience (enjoyment) to compensate for the loss of dopa arousal (excitement)
+  - Solutions:
+    - Make a wise purchase
+    - Purchase sth that triggers more dopa expectation after the purchase
+    - Purchase less
 - Drunk vs high:
   - High: depend on how fast alcohol gets into the brain
   - -> Drink drinks that are more concentrated & easier to drink (eg mixed drink > beer)
   - Drunk: depend on total amount of alcohol consumed
-- Impulsive behavior: occur when too much value is placed on immediate pleasure, not on long term consequences
-- -> Desire dopa overpowers rational parts of the brain
 - Parkinson's disease: dopamine deficiency in pathway that's responsible for controlling muscle movement
 - -> Treatment: dopamine boosting drug
-- Side effect of dopa boosting drug (effect possibly depends on genetic vulnerability):
-  - Boost impulsive behavior (eg risk taking)
-  - Expect to win bigger
-  - Hypersexuality (high sexual urges)
 - Adolescent brains: not fully developed, esp the frontal lobes (only after early 20s)
 - -> More impulsiveness & bad decisions
 - -> More negative consequences from video games